mahegz/mahegz.github.io/_pages/cv.md

 Work experience
 ======

-* Student Research (2023-Ongoing)
+*(2023-Ongoing) Student Research, CMAP, Polytechnique

- Under the supervision of Prof. Aymeric Dieuleveut at CMAP, Polytechnique.
-I am working on research projects related to federated optimization.
+ Under the supervision of Prof. Aymeric Dieuleveut, I am working on research projects related to federated optimization.
 In particular, this work tackles methods of leverag new compression schemes to achieve differential privacy, Langevin dynamics, and smoothing.
 In addition, I am also working on new algorithms extending the gradient-based aggregation schemes used in federated optimization to optimization problems that are no inherentely gradient-based such as EM algorithms.

 * Summer 2021: Research Intern, Information Engineering Dept, CUHK